dogweather/forkful/content/en/javascript/data-formats-and-serialization/working-with-csv.md

 weight: 37
 ---

-## What & Why?
-Working with CSV (Comma-Separated Values) in JavaScript entails parsing or generating CSV files to either ingest tabular data from external sources or export data for use in other programs.
-Programmers do this because it enables easy, lightweight data interchange between applications, databases, and systems where more complex formats like JSON might be overkill.

 ## How to:
 JavaScript does not have built-in CSV parsing or stringifying functionality like it does with JSON.
 However, you can easily manage CSV data by using either raw JavaScript for simpler tasks or leveraging powerful libraries like `PapaParse` for more complex scenarios.